joshnicholas/blog/words/why-i-dont-use-the-phone-on-my-phone.md

 ---
-title: Why I don't use the phone on my phone
+title: Why I don"t use the phone on my phone
 date: 2018-10-15
 ---